-The duty of States and responsibility of business to prevent childhood exposure to toxics lies at the intersection of several rights enshrined in the CRC and other human rights treaties.292 Each of these rights has either been interpreted to require that States prevent exposure to hazardous substances, or requires such an inference for its realization.
+The duty of States and responsibility of business to prevent childhood exposure to toxics lies at the intersection of several rights enshrined in the CRC and other human rights treaties.
+Each of these rights has either been interpreted to require that States prevent exposure to hazardous substances, or requires such an inference for its realization.
 Indeed, the best interests of the child are best served by preventing exposure to toxic chemicals and pollution, including those substances whose risks are not well understood.

-The Committee on the Rights of the Child outlined a framework to ensure that businesses respect the right of children to be protected from human rights abuses, including from toxic threats.293 This framework consists of effective legislation, regulation and enforcement; requiring businesses to conduct human rights due diligence; ensuring access to an effective remedy for violations; monitoring, coordinating, and awareness-raising measures; and international cooperation to address what is unquestionably a global problem.
+National Cancer Institute (United States), "Reducing environmental cancer risk" (2010).
+The Committee on the Rights of the Child outlined a framework to ensure that businesses respect the right of children to be protected from human rights abuses, including from toxic threats.
+This framework consists of effective legislation, regulation and enforcement; requiring businesses to conduct human rights due diligence; ensuring access to an effective remedy for violations; monitoring, coordinating, and awareness-raising measures; and international cooperation to address what is unquestionably a global problem.